PHIMNADA024/SteamLens/README.md

 ```
 git lfs pull
 ```

-## How to run
-1. Create a Python Virtual Environment.
+5. Create a Python Virtual Environment.
 (If it doesn't work, please use `python3` instead of `python`)
 ```
 python -m venv venv
 ```
-2. Activate the virtual environment.
+6. Activate the virtual environment.
    - Linux and macOS
    ```
    source venv/bin/activate